Jena-code/Jenasom/README.md

 - 👀 I’m interested in  Artificial Intelligence, Web-development and Cyber-
 - security.
 - 🌱 I’m currently learning backend web development using PHP programming language and Machine Learning using Python Programming Language.
-- 💞️ I’m looking to collaborate on building a community of software developers to help build the tech future, and aslo to assist persons who would
+- 💞️ I’m looking to collaborate on building a community of software developers to help build the tech future, and also to assist persons who would
 - like to pursue programming as a career ...
 - 📫 You can contact me at my email: jenasom494@gmail.com or call 07018941411...